Slice Settings Explained - Part 2

-- First Layer Height – In the Basic view, all layer heights are the same.
-In the Standard, we have the option of adjusting the first layer height independently from the rest of the part.
-This can be useful for materials like ABS that can be more difficult to stick to the bed.
-A taller first layer means more material will be extruded and more material provides more bed adhesion.
+- First Layer Thickness – You have the option of adjusting the first layer thickness independently from the rest of the layers.
+This can be useful for improved bed adhesion with materials that have difficult to sticking to the bed.
+A thicker first layer means more material will be extruded and more material provides more bed adhesion.

-It’s important to note that neither the layer height nor the first layer height can exceed the diameter of your nozzle.
+It’s important to note that neither the layer thickness nor the first layer thickness can exceed the diameter of your nozzle.

-- Outer Surface: Width – This setting determines the thickness of the walls of your part.
-This is also sometimes called the “shell”.
+- Perimeters, Top Solid Layers, Bottom Solid Layers – These settings determines the thickness of the walls of your part.
 Since we do not need to print objects that are 100% solid, we can determine how thick the top, bottom, and side walls will be.
 Unless you are printing with 100% infill, the strength of your part is greatly affected by this setting.

-This is the same 1” cube sliced with 2mm width.
+This is the same 20x20x20 mm cube sliced with 2mm width.
 You can see that the outer walls are much thicker.
-The top and bottom will be this thick as well.
+The top and bottom will be this thicker as well.